sdcondon/FlUnit/src/FlUnit.Documentation/wwwroot/md/user-guide/getting-started.md

 # Getting Started

-Create a .NET 6 class library and add some package references:
+Create a .NET 6 (or above) class library and add some package references:
 - [`Microsoft.NET.Test.Sdk`](https://www.nuget.org/packages/Microsoft.NET.Test.Sdk/) - to identify this as a test project
 - [`FlUnit`](https://www.nuget.org/packages/FlUnit/) - which contains the important stuff - the builder and test classes
 - [`FlUnit.VS.TestAdapter`](https://www.nuget.org/packages/FlUnit.VS.TestAdapter/) - the VSTest adapter package, so that the VSTest platform knows how to find and run FlUnit tests.